• Facebook

 • 2 carrots, finely chopped or thinly sliced

-• ¾ cup long grain white rice (such as jasmine or basmati)
+• ¾ cup long grain white rice (such as jasmine rice or basmati rice)

 • 1 teaspoon salt, plus more to taste